Reducto: Isn't it true that the reason you left the Super Friends is because you were fired? Fired. Fire! Why?

 - Though not necessarily Captain Ethnics themselves, many ethnic X-Men members were (and in some cases still are) unable to complete a sentence without using some word from their native language or local slang, for the sole purpose of reminding the reader that they are, indeed, from somewhere else.
 Of course such uses are rarely correct, and Critical Research Failures abound when Brazilian readers see Sunspot dropping lines in Spanish (they speak Portuguese).
 The worst offender in recent years is Gambit, whose Cajun dialect ranges from "kind of annoying" to "downright incomprehensible."
 As far as writers go, Chris Claremont tends to be the most guilty of this.

-- The new 'groundbreaking' Afghan Muslim X-Girl was called Dust, and was originally intended to have suicide bomb powers before they were changed to "can change into sand that can flay flesh from bone", let alone her being introduced as a kidnapping victim targeted by sex slave kidnappers.
+- The new Afghan Muslim X-Girl was called Dust, and was originally intended to have suicide bomb powers before they were changed to "can change into sand that can flay flesh from bone."
+She's actually been rescued from the Captain Ethnic heap, thankfully, in part because of the respectful way the comics depicted her choice to wear her niqab.
+She still suffers from a few Critical Research Failures, however, in that she speaks Arabic when almost all Afghans speak Pashtun or Persian.

 - As it happens, one newer student at the Academy, Gentle, is one of these for a nationality that doesn't actually exist; he's from the fictional nation of Wakanda, which is known for its massive deposits of the equally fictional metal Vibranium.
 Not only does he have tribal tattoos all over his body... they were done in Vibranium ink, making him the Wakandan equivalent of a Kuwaiti mutant with oil powers.